pink background for anxiety therapy page

 Services

 When grappling with anxiety, the question isn’t just whether therapy can help, but which type of anxiety therapy will help you reclaim a sense of calm.
-We aim to guide you directly to those answers, explaining therapy options in a clear, easily understandable way.
+We provide that direction, expertise, and guidance in the Tampa & St. Petersburg communities.

-Therapeutic approaches like CBT, DBT, EMDR and Exposure Therapy are tailored to individuals, focusing on altering thought patterns and behaviors to manage anxiety
+• A variety of therapeutic approaches may be utilized such as CBT, DBT, EMDR and Exposure Therapy.
+These treatment approaches are tailored to individuals, focusing on altering thought patterns and behaviors in order to manage and alleviate anxiety.

 Anxiety Disorders and Their Impact